 The placental barrier is a key focus of the group considering the exceptional vulnerability of the developing conceptus and the substantial knowledge gap in this field of research.
 To obtain predictive results, we develop and use advanced human in vitro and ex vivo placental models, which take into account the unique structure/function and the particular microenvironment of the human placenta.
-Our expertise encompasses dual ex vivo placenta perfusion studies, perfused transwell systems, organotypic 3D microtissue models, isolation of primary cells (e.g. trophoblasts), placenta explants (first and third trimester) as well as strong competences in working with particulate materials.
+Our expertise encompasses dual ex vivo placenta perfusion studies, co-culture transwell systems, organotypic 3D microtissue models, isolation of primary cells (e.g. trophoblasts), placenta explants (first and third trimester) as well as strong competences in working with particulate materials.

 Development of advanced barrier models

-We develop and use advanced in vitro and ex vivo models to address particle toxicity and translocation at biological barriers, in particular the human placenta.
+We develop and use advanced in vitro and ex vivo models to address particle effects and translocation at biological barriers, focussing on the placenta, intestine and lung.
 Importantly, we employ tissues or cells of human origin to circumvent uncertainties in extrapolation of animal data.
-Our strategies to improve the predictive value of the models include the use of primary cells, co-cultures, 3D models or the recreation of a dynamic microenvironment.
+Our strategies to improve the predictive value of the models include the use of primary cells, co-cultures, inclusion of mucus, 3D models or the recreation of a dynamic microenvironment.
 In the last years, we have succesfully developed and verified two first-in-field advanced in vitro models for the human placental barrier (organotypic 3D placental co-culture microtissues and a co-culture transwell model) and gained extensive expertise in the ex vivo perfusion of human term placentas.
 Recently, we contributed to the development of a novel microphysiological co-culture model of the maternal-placental-embryonic axis for early developmental toxicity assessment.
 Currently, we are engineering new electrospun membranes for improved biobarrier models, support the further development of microfluidic placenta-embryo models and establish healthy and streptococcus pneumoniae infected primary human airway epothelial cultures.
-This research has previously received funding from the 7th Framework Program of the European Comission (EC-FP7-MARINA-263215 and EC-FP7-NANOSOLUTIONS-309329, EC-H2020-FET-Graphene Core2/3-785219/881603) and the BMBF-project NanoUmwelt (03X0150) and is currently supported by ProCare Foundation.
+This research has previously received funding from the 7th Framework Program of the European Comission (EC-FP7-MARINA-263215,EC-FP7-NANOSOLUTIONS-309329, EC-H2020-FET-Graphene Core2/3-785219/881603) and the BMBF-project NanoUmwelt (03X0150) and is currently supported by ProCare Foundation.

 Understanding particles-barrier interactions